Dr Nicholas E. Newton-Fisher

 Professional

-Dr Newton-Fisher is an Editor for the journal Animal Behaviour, A Senior Fellow of the Higher Education Academy, and a member of the IUCN Species Survival Commission Primate Specialist Group: Africa, the International Primatological Society, the Primate Society of Great Britain and the Association for the Study of Animal Behaviour.
+Dr Newton-Fisher is an Editor for the journal Animal Behaviour, Senior Fellow of the Higher Education Academy, and a Fellow of the Royal Society of Biology.
+He is a member of the IUCN Species Survival Commission Primate Specialist Group: Africa, the International Primatological Society, the Primate Society of Great Britain and the Association for the Study of Animal Behaviour.

 He is interested in increasing public understanding of science.
 He has given numerous interviews for press and broadcast media and is available to provide topical comment or in-depth discussion of topics related to chimpanzees, primatology, and human evolution and behaviour.